Video and Vision Processing Suite Intel® FPGA IP User Guide

 Pass, Block cache usage too high Requested warp might be possible.
 However the IP does not guarantee the output quality because of high block cache usage.
 The configuration requires further evaluation on the target system

 Fail Requested warp is not possible using this block cache size.
-The estimation also fails if the warp exceeds a maximum supported local compression of 2:1, in which case it fails for all block cache sizes
+The estimation also fails if the warp exceeds a maximum supported local compression of 256:1 or 2:1 depending on the mipmap setting, in which case it fails for all block cache sizes

 The block cache tool can visualize configured transform by warping a reference image and saving it as a bitmap (bmp) file on the disk.

-The block cache tool is delivered with Intel Quartus Prime Software as a Windows command line application at the following location:
+The block cache tool is a command line application and included with the Quartus Prime Software.

 Block Cache Tool Options